 For most people with a personality disorder, the disorder causes moderate problems and lessens over time.
-However, some people have severe social and psychologic problems that last a lifetime.
+However, some people have severe social and psychological problems that last a lifetime.

 Many people with a personality disorder also have another mental health disorder, usually one or more of the following:

-Having a personality disorder and one of these other disorders makes people less likely to respond to treatment for either disorder and thus worsens their prognosis.
+Having a personality disorder and one of these other mental health disorders makes people less likely to respond to treatment for either mental health disorder and thus worsens their prognosis.

-Personality disorders result from the interaction of genes and environment.
-That is, some people are born with a genetic tendency to have a personality disorder, and this tendency is then suppressed or enhanced by environmental factors, such as experiences or sources of stress or well-being.
+Personality disorders result from an interaction of genes and environment.
+That is, some people are born with a genetic tendency to have a personality disorder, and this tendency is then either suppressed or enhanced by environmental factors, such as experiences or sources of stress or well-being.
 It is generally thought that genes and environment contribute about equally to the development of personality disorders.

-The 10 personality disorders can be grouped into three clusters (A, B, and C).
+The 10 personality disorders can be grouped into 3 clusters (A, B, and C).
 The types in each cluster share certain basic personality traits, but each disorder has its own distinguishing features.

-Cluster A is characterized by appearing odd or eccentric.
-It includes the following personality disorders, each with its distinguishing features:
+People with cluster A disorders appear odd or eccentric.
+Cluster A includes the following personality disorders, each with its distinguishing features:

-Cluster B is characterized by appearing dramatic, emotional, or erratic.
-It includes the following personality disorders, each with its distinguishing features:
+People with cluster B disorders have behaviors that are dramatic, emotional, or erratic.
+Cluster B includes the following personality disorders, each with its distinguishing features: